4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 In this series of tutorials, we will demonstrate how to develop Feature Engineering scripts based on SQL syntax of openmldb.
 You can get started quickly by reading our document - [OpenMLDB]( http://docs-cn.openmldb.ai/2620852), to learn how to try out openmldb (based on docker image, it is recommended to try it quickly through stand-alone version); You can also find our [complete product description document](http://docs-cn.openmldb.ai/ ) here.

-## 3. From 0 to 1, Characteristic Engineering Practice
+## 3. From 0 to 1, Feature Engineering Practice

 We will introduce the common processing methods of Feature Engineering in two parts.
 This part will focus on single table feature processing, and the next part will focus on more complex multi-table feature computing.
 This paper uses the anti-fraud commonly used in the financial field as an actual case to describe.